HerculesWS/Hercules/doc/atcommands.md

 `@allowks`

-Toggles Kill Steal Protection on a map.
+Toggles Kill Steal (KS) Protection on a map.

 ---------------------------------------